linniethepooh/api-dev-test/README.md

 README.md
 # Pseudocode
-- run application
+- run application with action (ARGV)
-- then list tasks
-- ask user for their response
-- from there act upon action

 # 1 - What is the name of the most sold item? (most_sold item)
  + retrive all purchases from Driftrock API